 Risk: 6, Return: 8, Feasibility: 3, Liquidity: 3, Activity: 10, Taxes: 6.
 Total Score: 36

 It still takes a tremendous amount of capital to generate any meaningful amount of passive income with savings now.
-To generate $10,000 a year in passive income at 4% requires $250,000 in capital.
-At least you know your money is safe, which is great during bear markets.
+To generate $10,000 a year in passive income at 5% requires $200,000 in capital.
+But at least you know your money is safe, which is great during bear markets.

-Relatively low interest rates are why it’s prudent to lower your safe withdrawal rate in retirement and/or build a bigger net worth before you retire.
+Conversely, in a low interest rate environment, it's prudent to lower your safe withdrawal rate in retirement and/or build a bigger net worth before you retire.
 It takes a tremendous amount more in capital to generate the same amount of risk-adjusted income today.

 Risk: 10 (no risk), Return: 1 (the worst return), Feasibility: 10 (anybody can open up a savings account).
 Liquidity: 6 (savings are easily accessible, but not CDs without a penalty).
 Activity: 10 (you don’t have to do anything to earn passive income.
 Taxes: 5 (interest income is taxed as normal income).
 Total Score: 42